-In 2007, more than 20 million people were in need of addiction treatment, and many of those people were upstanding citizens, dedicated mothers and accomplished professionals.
-All it takes is one prescription for pain pills after an accident or one weak moment when someone gives into peer pressure, and an addiction is set in motion.
+In 2007, more than 20 million people were in need of addiction treatment, and many of those people were upstanding citizens, dedicated mothers, and accomplished professionals.
+All it takes is one prescription for pain pills after an accident or one weak moment when someone gives in to peer pressure, and addiction is set in motion.

 The faster you notice the symptoms of addiction, the earlier you can intervene.
 The earlier you intervene, the less damage the addiction creates in your loved one’s life.

 Behavioral Symptoms of Addiction

 The first signs of drug and alcohol abuse are often changes in behavior, attitude and daily routine.
 At first, it may seem like your loved one is making small mistakes that are easy to excuse.
 Once you’re honest with yourself and ask what are the symptoms of addiction you’ll be able to recognize problems and act.

 For instance, when your child is caught skipping school, you may reason that he just caved to peer pressure one time.
 If you pay close attention, however, you may notice that his grooming habits are slipping, he’s missing his curfew more and more often, and his attitude at home is becoming more disrespectful.
 These are all symptoms of addiction.

 - Committing crimes (stealing money, driving while intoxicated, etc.)

 - Lack of interest in things that previously made them happy